AlexeiNevelski/London_Airbnb_EDA/README.md

 - How does the availability change depending on room type and neighbourhood?
 - How does the hosts' listings count change depending on room type and neighbourhood?
 - How many hosts have different types of property?

+### Note!

+Most of my plots were created using Plotly library.
+Unfortunately, they can't be displayed in GitHub.